softmatterlab/OpticalTweezersTutorial/sec_4_4_Colloidal_interactions/README.md

 163 ±  2mK (yellow), 127 ±  2mK (orange), and 108 ±  2mK (red).
 The solid lines represent
 the theoretical predictions accounting for the effect of the hydrodynamic interaction between the colloids.
 Error bars represent the standard deviation of the experimental values.
-The nature of the deviations observed in D∥ at short and long distances is discussed in the main text.
+The nature of the deviations observed in Dk at short and long distances is discussed in the main text.